 Chicago Teamsters' Strike.
-Chicago had on working clothes ern improvements.
-Heated and lighted throughout with natural gas, bathrooms, hot and cold water, etc. The comforts of spreading and of settlement.
-From daylight until dark, downtown streets were crowded with heavily laden wagons, giving the city a reek day ap-Tionseta, Pa.
-This is the most centrally located hotel in the place, and has all the modern improvements.
-No pains will be spared to make it a pleasant stopping place for the traveling public.
+Chicago had on working clothes

+Sunday as a result of the teamsters' sympathetic strike, which failed of spreading and of settlement, From daylight until dark, downtown streets were crowded with heavily laden wagons, giving the city a 'eek day appearance.
+Believing that the fight low going on for supremacy between the Employers Association of Chicabe spared to make it a pleasant stopping place for the traveling public.
 First protracted one business men sought to procure an extra stock of material and supplies.

-The peace committee appointed by the mayor falled utterly in its efforts to bring about a settlement of the Frike and has issued this statement: "The representatives of the employers refused to accept any commission or means of arbitration which was suggested, while the laboring men declared their readiness to acquiesce in the plan of submitting the controversy to persons commanding the respect and confidence of the community."
-Two manufacturers doing their own teaming have been shot and seriously wounded by strike sympathizers,
+The peace committee appointed by the mayor falled utterly in its efforts to bring about a settlement of the grike and has issued this statement: "The representatives of the employers refused to accept any commission or means of arbitration which was suggested, while the laboring men declared their readiness to acquiesce in the plan of submitting the controversy to persons commanding the respect and confidence of the community."

+Two manufacturers doing their own teaming have been shot and seriously wounded by strike sympathizers.

 Transportation of Government Coin.
-Secretary Taft received an application from the secretary of the treasury for the transportation of treasury coin and bullion passing between the Bal-Timore and Ohio railroad station in Chicago and the sub-treasury in that city, which is reported to be interrupted by the teamsters' strike.
-The secretary accordingly instructed Colonel Duggan, who is temporarily in command of the department of the lakes, to furnish the necessary teams and military guard upon application from the sub-treesurer.
+Secretary Taft received an application from the secretary of the treasury for the transportation of treasury coin and bullion passing between the Baltimore and Ohio railroad station in Chicago and the sub-treasury in that city, which is reported to be interrupted by the teamsters' strike.
+The secretary accordingly instructed Colonel Duggan, who is temporarily in command of the department of the lakes, to furnish the necessary teams and military guard upon application from the sub-treasurer.
 It is explained that this action has nothing to do with the strike, but is made necessary to prevent an interruption of the functions of government.

 Funeral of Joseph Jefferson.
-After services that were free from ostentation but impressing in their simplicity and suggestive of the character of the distinguished actor, the body of Joseph Jefferson was Sunday laid away at the Bayview cemetery in Sandwich, within walking distance of the cottages of many of his Cape Cod
+After services that were free from ostentation but impressing in their simplicity and suggestive of the character of the distinguished actor, the body of Joseph Jefferson was Sunday laid away at the Bayview cemetery in Sandwich, within walking distance of the cottages of many of his Cape Cod be here.
+A public memorial meeting was held in the Sandwich town hall at which all the clergymen of the town participated be fixed as the old age limit.
+The fund, which is vested in a board of trustees made up mainly of col lege presidents, consists of \$10,000,000 in 5 per cent first mortgage bonds of the United States Steel Corporation, their actual market value at present being \$11,500,000.

-Sunday morning a brief service was held at "Crow's Nest." the Jefferson summer cottage there.
+Criends.
+Sunday morning a brief service was held at "Crow's Nest," the Jefferson summer cottage there.
 Only immediate relatives and intimate friends were present.
-Former President Grover Cleveland, one of Mr. Jefferson's closest friends, was unable to be here.
+Former President Grover Cleveland, one of Mr. Jefferson's closest friends, was unable to